Dune (2021 film): Writing

-In March 2018, Villeneuve stated that his goal was to adapt the novel into a two-part film series.
-He secured a two-movie deal with Warner Bros.
-Pictures, in the same style as the two-part adaptation of Stephen King's It in 2017 and in 2019.
-He chose to make two films as he felt that the novel was too large and complex for one.
-Subsequent dealings secured the production of the first film and new production deals were made to start production for the second.
+In March 2018, Villeneuve stated that his goal was to adapt the novel into a two-part film series, as he felt it was too large and complex for only one film.
+He secured a two-film deal with Warner Bros.
+Pictures in the same style as the two-part adaptation of Stephen King's It in 2017 and 2019.
 Eric Roth was hired to co-write the screenplay in April, with Legendary CEO Joshua Grode affirming that the studio planned on making a sequel.
-Roth, who had read the book as a child, had a neutral opinion of it, which allowed him to have an "objective view of it".
-He wrote a 50-page treatment for the film and focused on appealing to groups of people who enjoyed the book, did not remember nor care for the book, and those who were not familiar with it at all.
-Villeneuve completed a first draft of the script by May 2018, Producer Brian Herbert stated that the fourth draft of the screenplay, submitted in July, would cover the first half of the events from the novel, while Jon Spaihts was later hired as co-writer alongside Roth and Villeneuve in September.
-Though the book features many elements inspired from Arab and Islamic culture, Spaihts stated the team minimized incorporating them as he felt Arab culture became integrated into the world, resulting in the need to "invent more and borrow less" due to potentially overemphasizing them.
-Eventually, Roth worked on the film again after completing his work on Killers of the Flower Moon (2023), providing feedback after a screening of the film and aiding in rewrites prior to reshoots.
+Roth, who had read the book as a child, had a neutral opinion of it, which he felt gave him an objective view of it.
+He wrote a 50-page treatment for the film and focused on appealing not only to people who enjoyed the book, but also those who did not remember or care for the book, as well as those who were not familiar with it at all.
+Villeneuve completed a first draft of the screenplay by May, and a fourth draft was submitted in July.
+(Note: Attributed to multiple references:) Jon Spaihts was hired as another co-writer in September.

-When writing his script, Villeneuve chose not to take inspiration from Lynch's Dune, wanting instead to directly refer to the book despite affirming his respect for Lynch and the film.
-He described his reaction to the film as being "half-satisfied", and felt he would make the film with a "different sensibility".
-Similarly, he chose not to incorporate concepts Jodorowsky envisioned for his Dune film, as he felt it would be "very presumptuous and arrogant".
-He was not intimidated by previous film adaptations as he felt his love for Dune allowed him to focus on his own vision.
-He compared his experience of making the film to archaeology, describing the process as "going back in time and finding those images mixed with emotions, and bringing them back to life".